Product Design · UX Research · Game Design · Full-Stack Engineering

 V1.0 stored game state in localStorage — no validation, easy to cheat.
 V2.0 moved everything to server-side RPCs with Row-Level Security, rate limiting, and XSS sanitization.
 The migration broke most features temporarily, but the app is now production-ready for real users.

-I built this with Claude.
+We built this with Claude.
 The manifesto is what made it work.

-The manifesto is a living technical document that I carry into every AI session.
+The manifesto is a living technical document that we carry into every AI session.
 It has the database schema, the coding rules, the design philosophy, the session history — everything an AI needs to pick up exactly where the last one left off.
 No wasted time re-explaining context.

-This ended up being one of the biggest lessons from the project.
-The manifesto isn't just documentation — it's a collaboration protocol.
-It grew from a one-page overview to a detailed technical spec with 12 sections, session logs, and explicit rules for what AI assistants should and shouldn't do.
+"The manifesto isn't just documentation — it's a collaboration protocol.
+It grew from a one-page overview to a detailed technical spec with 12 sections, session logs, and explicit rules for what AI should and shouldn't do."

 Takeaways